leonstel/leonstel.github.io/blogs/gmap2.md

 features, factory methods and method abstraction will accompany our road.

 ## Google Maps Instance

 First things first, what is the first step you could take for structuring google maps code?
 The answer is the google map instance, this is an instance with a singleton like feel.
+That class is responsible for manipulating the raw google maps object and other code is not meant to touch that.
+The idea is that other code could call methods on the GoogleMapInstance to do something with the map such as adding or moving markers.

+Only one raw google maps object reference will live in the application and it will be reused when switching maps.
+This make it easy for external code to change do things with the map as well they only have to call methods on the GoogleMapInstance.
+Because every code deals with the same google map object reference changes made from another place will reflect directly on the map.
+For example you have created a google map via the GoogleMapInstance and have put that reference in the dom.
+If somewhere else at a later time asynchronously fetched some api data and added markers via the GoogleMapInstance in its response then those marker will directly be visible on the earlier created map.

+one raw gmap obj reference in whole app, so if something from an other place calls a manipulativ
+    method on the instance then those change reflect to every other place where the gmap is being used.
+    For example if you add in place B the gmap obj of the instance to the DOm and in place A add markers via the google map instance.
+The addition of marker will immediatly be reflected in the DOM because it is the same refenced gmap obj

+#### Mini Api

 - why
     - initializes raw gmap obj
-    - one raw gmap obj reference in whole app, so if something from an other place calls a manipulative method on the instance then those change reflect to every other place where the gmap is being used.
-    For example if you add in place B the gmap obj of the instance to the DOm and in place A add markers via the google map instance.
-The addition of marker will immediatly be reflected in the DOM because it is the same refenced gmap obj
     - little custom api around gmaps
     - debuggable
     - not everywhere in code lingers some raw google maps object code